cedricwaltercastroson/headers/README.md

   - `psp2` is for header files of user-exported libraries
   - `psp2kern` is for header files of kernel-exported libraries
 - `docs` contains everything related to the generation of the documentation using doxygen.

-## Documentation

-The documentation is rebuilt every time a commit is pushed to master and it is hosted at the following address: http://vitasdk.github.io/vita-headers